Contraceptive vaginal ring

 Are there any side effects?

-When you start using a vaginal ring, you might have some side effects.
-That’s because your body has to get used to the hormones the ring contains.
-Possible side effects are:
+When you first start using a vaginal ring, you might have side effects like:

 - headaches